nanditajoshi13/nanditajoshi13.github.io/Excel.md

 # Excel Course
-I have recently completed my basic excel learning course offered by **Great Learning**.
+I have recently completed my basic excel learning course offered by **Great Learning Academy**.
 It was an excellent course suggested by my college- **Guru Nanak Dev Engineering College**.</br>
 Here is what all I have learnt during this course.
 >Types Of Referencing